abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

   - section_id: pricing
     type: section_pricing
     background: gray
-    title: We work with all kinds of organisations
+    title: Seizzmic work with all kinds of organisations
     subtitle: 'We help public and private sector organisations, both large and small.'
     pricing_plans:
       - title: Startups and scale-ups